Skip to main content

 Typical Candidate Attributes

-• Social Sciences & Politics – For policy, advocacy, and international development.
+• Social Sciences & Politics – Suitable for policy, advocacy, and international development roles.

-• Marketing, Communications & PR – For fundraising and media roles.
+• Marketing, Communications & PR – Essential for fundraising and awareness campaigns.

-• Finance & Business – For charity financial management.
+• Finance & Business Management – Useful for charity financial management and operations.

-• Environmental Studies & International Relations – For global NGOs.
+• Environmental Studies & International Relations – Beneficial for roles within global NGOs and sustainability projects.

-• Excellent Communicators – Written and verbal skills for advocacy and fundraising.
+• Excellent Communication Skills – Strong verbal and written skills for public engagement and advocacy.

 Sources for Further Information